mimminou/PDBASER/README.md

 For Windows x86/x64 : A binary setup is available in releases section.

-For Unix/Unix-like(Linux/MacOS etc..) : Source is available in releases section.
+For Unix/Unix-like(Linux/MacOS etc..) : Source is available in releases section, although i recommend installing the windows version and using it through Wine.

 # Citations

-PDBaser relies on Biopython BIO.PDB module and openbabel's pybel module.
+PDBaser relies on Biopython's BIO.PDB module and openbabel's pybel module.

 BIO.PDB : Hamelryck T and Manderick B (2003) PDB file parser and structure class implemented in Python. [*Bioinformatics*, 22, 2308-2310](http://dx.doi.org/10.1093/bioinformatics/btg299)